-No hard feelings: Jewett finishes with racer who tripped him
+No hard feelings: Amos and Jewett tangle, finish together

 The friendly gesture was certainly appreciated by Amos.

 “You are all united by emotion,” he said.
 “We felt all the emotion when we went down.
-When we stood up and just tried … to get home.”
+When we stood up and just tried … to get home.

-There’s still a possibility that Jewett wins an appeal and advances to the final.
-But he may be banged up.
-He’s not sure yet.
+“I thought I was in a good position to take this heat, and I can’t put words on it.”

+Jewett was banged up in the collision.
 He did fell hard to the track and believes he hit his head.

 “It’s adrenaline right now that I’m standing and able to run around,” Jewett said.
 “I felt a little bit of spikes on my legs.
 I’m still living.
 I’m still walking.
 That’s all anybody can ask for.”